-This necklace was made for a friend in New Hampshire.
+This piece was made for a dear friend in New Hampshire, who I spent many, many hours hiking or biking with her and our dogs in the woods behind our two houses.
+The necklace was created as an anniversary gift.
 The center stone is a Montana sapphire from a paired set.
-I used the other stone to make another custom necklace which turned out dramatically different.
-This necklace was inspired by the previous rose necklace I created in yellow gold with a garnet in the center.
-This was an anniversary gift and she chose white gold and the Montana sapphire to match her wedding band.
+I used the other sapphire to make another custom ivy necklace which turned out dramatically different.
+This particular design was inspired by a previous rose necklace I created in yellow gold with a garnet in the center.
+She chose white gold and the Montana sapphire to match her wedding band.

 Cutting the petals out of a sheet of wax

 Shaping the petals around the tube setting.
 I decided to make the tube setting in wax instead of soldering in a metal tube after the piece was cast in metal.
 I am using a wax pen (with a heated tip) to attach (melt) the petals to the tub setting

 Final shape in wax.
 Next step is to cast into 14 karat white gold